ChiLiubio/microeco/README.md

 Gephi is an excellent network visualization tool and used to open the saved network file, i.e. network.gexf in the [tutorial](https://chiliubio.github.io/microeco/).
 You can download Gephi and learn how to use it from https://gephi.org/users/download/

-## plotting
+## Plotting
 Most of the plotting in the package rely on the ggplot2 package system.
 We provide some parameters to change the corresponding plot.
 If you want to change the output plot, you can also assign the output a name and use the ggplot2-style grammer to modify it as you need.
+Each data table used for plotting is stored in the object and can be downloaded for the personalized analysis and plotting.
 Of course, you can also directly modify the function or class to reload them.

-## read QIIME files
+## Read QIIME files
-In this part, we show how to construct the object of microtable class using the raw OTU file from QIIME.
+In this part, we first show how to construct the object of microtable class using the raw OTU file from QIIME.

 ```r
 # use the raw data files stored inside the package